joypauls/proofer/README.md

 **⚠️ This is experimental and a work in progress.**

-A very simple CLI-based agent for proofreading and editing short-form writing like blog posts.
+A very simple CLI-based agent built with LangGraph for proofreading and editing short-form writing like blog posts.
 Displays a helpful git-like diff with suggestions and the option to automatically apply changes with backups.

 ![screenshot](./docs/images/screenshot.png)